AralRalud/BASE/README.md

 ## Datasets

 This research uses 9 public datasets for a wide evaluation.
 The datasets descirbed in Table 1 of the paper.
-The The list of the datasets used in this research is as follows:
+The list of the datasets used in this research is as follows:
 * **Multisite dataset**:
   * [ABIDE I](https://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html)